Undergraduate Career Information

 After one or more years in an entry-level position, one can move up the career ladder.
 An individual’s career choice, motivation, and success in an initial assignment are important factors for moving into new positions, as well as size of company.
 Positions such as these many be available:

-- Vice President of MIS (CIO): The senior executive for all corporate information systems assets.
+- Chief Information Officer (CIO): The senior executive for all corporate information systems assets.
 Responsible for long range planning, budgeting, and operations.

 - Director of Information Services: In charge of information systems assets at the divisional/departmental level.
 Responsibilities parallel those of corporate officers, but may be at least partially guided by decisions made at the corporate level.